claritychallenge/clarity2025-workshop/registration.md

 title: Registration
 ---

-<p/> Registration is to open mid April.
+<p/> Registration will open alongside Interspeech registration at the end of May.

 <p/> There will be two ways to register.